Aveglia/vAMPirus/helpmeoutsome.md

 adaptation of pipelines written in the most common scripting languages.
 Its fluent DSL simplifies the implementation and the deployment of complex parallel and reactive workflows on clouds and clusters."
 To learn more about Nextflow and to learn more how to monitor your submitted jobs from a web portal with Nextflow Tower, visit nextflow.io.

-The great thing about vAMPirus being integrated into Nextflow is that it is just as easy to run vAMPirus on a HPC ad it is to run locally on your personal machine.
+With vAMPirus being integrated into Nextflow it is just as easy to run vAMPirus on a HPC as it is to run locally on your personal machine.
 This is where the configuration file comes into play and we will discuss this in more detail in the next section.
-First, lets understand the basics of how to launch vAMPirus using
+First, lets understand the basics of how to launch vAMPirus using Nextflow.
-Nextflow.

 Here is a basic "launch command" to deploy the vAMPirus pipeline (we will talk more about the mandatory/optional arguments of vAMPirus later):